Vignesh0404/Animation-Loader-using-js/README.md

 # GIF-Loader-using-js
-Basic GIF loader using javascript.
+Creating a animation loader using css & javascript.
-CSS for animation.